Efficient Generation of Multi-partite Entanglement between Non-local Superconducting Qubits using Classical Feedback: Introduction

 \section{Introduction}

 Quantum entanglement plays a central role in nearly all quantum applications.
 In gate-based quantum computing, entanglement is generated by multi-qubit unitary operations (i.e., gates), which can be used to prepare multi-partite entangled states.
 In systems with all-to-all connectivity, generating multi-partite entanglement can be trivially accomplished by means of two-qubit gates \cite{moses2023race}.
 However, in systems with limited connectivity (e.g., superconducting circuits), generating non-local multi-partite entanglement by unitary operators can be costly due to the need for SWAP networks for swapping states between neighboring qubits \cite{o2019generalized, hashim2022optimized}.
-However, long-range entangled states can be efficiently prepared using quantum teleportation-based protocols \cite{bennett1993teleporting, gottesman1999demonstrating} in a hardware agnostic manner.
+However, long-range entangled states can be efficiently prepared using quantum teleportation-based protocols \cite{bennett1993teleporting, gottesman1999demonstrating} in a hardware-agnostic manner.
 Quantum teleportation is a method for transmitting a quantum state from one qubit to another, provided that they each share half of a Bell state and can transmit classical information.
-When embedded within a larger (unitary) quantum circuit for performing \emph{adaptive} control of entangled states, teleportation protocols necessitate the use of mid-circuit measurements (MCMs) and fast classical feed-forward operations conditioned on the results of the measured outcomes.
+When embedded within a larger (unitary) quantum circuit for performing adaptive control of entangled states, teleportation protocols necessitate the use of mid-circuit measurements (MCMs) and fast classical feed-forward operations conditioned on the results of the measured outcomes.
 Using adaptive circuits, it has been shown that no purely unitary circuit can prepare the same entangled state for the same circuit depth and connectivity \cite{foss2023experimental}.
-Moreover, these adaptive circuits have been proposed for simulating exotic phases of matter with non-Abelian anyons \cite{bravyi2022adaptive, tantivasadakarn2022hierarchy, tantivasadakarn2022shortest}, long-range interacting quantum matter \cite{lu2022measurement, lu2023mixed}, and for preparing topologically ordered states \cite{iqbal2023topological}.
-Finally, as the size of quantum quantum computers continues to grow, adopting modular computing architectures \cite{monroe2014large} will be necessary.
-In such architectures, quantum teleportation protocols \cite{gottesman1999demonstrating, bennett1993teleporting, jiang2007distributed} will be useful tool for transmitting quantum information from one system to another.
+For example, a variety of novel entangled states can be deterministically prepared with adaptive circuits in constant depth, including certain classes of matrix product states\cite{smith_constant-depth_2024}, non-Abelian or other exotic topologically ordered states\cite{bravyi2022adaptive, tantivasadakarn2022hierarchy, tantivasadakarn2022shortest, lu2022measurement, lu2023mixed,verresen_efficiently_2022}, and W or low-weight Dicke states\cite{buhrman_state_2024-1, niu2024ac} as well.
+Moreover, adaptive circuits also provide a significant sampling overhead reduction in certifying multi-partite quantum states\cite{gupta_few_2025}.
+Finally, as the size of quantum computers continues to grow, adopting modular computing architectures \cite{monroe2014large} will be necessary.
+In such architectures, quantum teleportation protocols \cite{gottesman1999demonstrating, bennett1993teleporting, jiang2007distributed} will be useful tools for transmitting quantum information from one system to another.